LBruni98/Glossary-of-Tech-Terms/README.md

 * Event Driven - This paradigm allows for the program to react towards user input.
 Specific inputs such as clicking on a button or typing in text and used for different functions to operate.

 #### Coding Standards
+Coding Standards are a set of guidelines for a developer to follow in order to create high quality code.
+These guidelines help a developer write in a specific way that best suits that language.
+It works because developers would have written in their own style when others would write their code in a different style; different indentation, naming of functions and commenting.
+If in a workplace environment, setting a standard for coders would help, so to improve readability of the code and helps with editing and modifying.

 #### IDE